Top 7 gaming career for gamers

 Streaming games live on the Internet for other gamers to watch and chat with.
 Being a YouTuber, for example, is a job that can also be done from home and doesn’t require any specific education at all!
 For those who don’t know what a YouTuber does: YouTube allows anyone and everyone to become a video blogger and share videos on anything they want.
 A YouTuber does just this, but often their primary focus is on sharing gaming content.
 Some games offer performance-based rewards for skilled gameplay.
 For example, one can earn money or in-game items for winning a League of Legends match or you can even sell it.
 All you need is one of the quiet gaming laptops and headphones to enjoy your matches.
 The idea behind esports is that experienced players can win prizes based on their performance, rather than how much money was bet.
 As e-sports grow in popularity, so does the potential for professional gamers to earn a living wage!

-If you’re an avid gamer and love watching live esports tournaments online, becoming a commentator or a streamer might be the job for you.
+If you’re an avid gamer who wants to choose gaming career and love watching live esports tournaments online, becoming a commentator or a streamer might be the job for you.
 Esports commentators and streamers are personalities that provide commentary on esports competitions as they happen online.
 As an esports commentator, you could work at live events calling the action as it happens live in the arena.

 As a streamer, your job would be to broadcast and commentate on video game tournaments and competitions that people can watch online from home.
 While this career isn’t widely available, don’t count yourself out because if you love playing video games, you might have just the right personality to succeed in this line of work.
 As a commentator or a streamer, you’ll be responsible for commentating during online matches or streaming gaming content to fans over the Internet.